-Grandma's favorite homemade chocolate fudge recipes are amazing!
+Grandma's favorite old fashioned chocolate fudge recipes are amazing!
 You'll enjoy trying them all, including the original recipe for Vassar Fudge that I've included below.

-Why not plan an old fashioned candy-making party this weekend?
+Why not plan an old time candy-making party this weekend?
 Get the entire family involved and see which fudge you like the best.
 Myself, I love them all!

 2 cups fruit sugar, 1/2 cake unsweetened chocolate, small pinch of salt, butter size of walnut.
 Mix above together, then moisten with milk.
 Add a pinch of cream of tartar to make it light and foamy.

 Let boil until the soft ball stage.
 Then remove from fire and beat.
 One-third cake of chocolate may be used, depending on one's taste.

 Two squares of chocolate, two cups of sugar, three-quarters of a cup of milk, butter size of an egg.
 Cook until it forms a soft ball in cold water.